 Equivalences and Credits

 The military record of service for OCdts in the UTPNCM programme, or for OCdts in the ROTP and RETP programmes who have previous military service, is reviewed upon joining RMC.
-Previous training may be accepted for credits under the Military Component.
+Previous training may be accepted for credits under the Military Pillar.

 |Activities||Year 1||Year 2||Year 3||Year 4|